tsaoyu/blog/_posts/2020-04-30-opengpg-card.md

 Git commit can be submitted to the repository by anyone who has write access.
 The information of committer can be arbitrarily assigned using git config.
 Git signing is a proper way to prove the identity of the committer.

-{% marginfigure  'mg-fig-1' 'assets/img/openpgp-card/github_show.png' 'Verifid git commit'%}
+{% marginfigure  'mg-fig-1' 'assets/img/openpgp-card/github_show.png' 'Verified git commit'%}

 ### Upload your public PGP key to GitHub